Jaskaran762/5709-tutorial2/tutorial5/Jaskaran_Singh_README.md

 ## Deployment

 I created a mirror repository on github from gitlab and deployed on netlify.
-Configued the built settings of Netlify as required and the website is live on above URL.
+Configued the functions on Netlify as required and the apis are live on above URL.

 ## Built With